Parents’ Role in Treatment

 An alternative technique is to allow the child to sit in the parent’s lap.
 This position increases patient cooperation by increasing the security of the child.
 Note the parent restrains the patient’s upper body with their arms and hands and the lower body by crisscrossing the legs.

-If the previous non-pharmacological techniques are insufficient to adequately restrain and treat the uncooperative patient, the dentist may have to turn to sedation and general anesthesia if they possess the proper training or refer to those that do, to provide the necessary treatment.
+If the previous non-pharmacological techniques are insufficient to adequately restrain and treat the uncooperative patient, the dentist may have to turn to sedation or general anesthesia if they possess the proper training or refer to those that do, to provide the necessary treatment.